Introduction

 -Supports response payload compression

--Supports non-http event triggers.
+-Supports non-HTTP event triggers.
 It supports all non-HTTP event triggers, such as SQS, SNS, S3, DynamoDB, Kinesis, Kafka, EventBridge, and Bedrock Agents.

--Supports readiness check port/path and traffic port can be configured using environment variables.
-When a new Lambda Execution Environment starts up, Lambda Web Adapter will boot up as a Lambda Extension, followed by the web application.
+-Supports readiness check port/path, and traffic port can be configured using environment variables.
+When a new Lambda Execution Environment starts up, the Lambda Web Adapter will boot up as a Lambda Extension, followed by the web application.
 Lambda Web Adapter will retry this request every 10 milliseconds until the web application returns an HTTP response (status code >= 100 and < 500) or the function times out.
-After passing readiness check, Lambda Web Adapter will start Lambda Runtime and forward the invokes to the web application.
+After passing the readiness check, the Lambda Web Adapter will start the Lambda Runtime and forward the invocations to the web application.

 -Supports local debugging.
 Lambda Web Adapter allows developers to develop web applications locally with familiar tools and debuggers: just run the web app locally and test it.
-If we want to simulate Lambda Runtime environment locally, we can use AWS SAM CLI with sam local command.
+If we want to simulate a Lambda Runtime environment locally, we can use AWS SAM CLI with the sam local command.

-You can find a very good introduction video to the AWS Lambda Web Adapter which Harold Sun gave at the Re:Invent 2023.
+You can find a very good introduction video to the AWS Lambda Web Adapter, which Harold Sun gave at the re:Invent 2023.

 AWS Lambda Web Adapter can be deployed in several ways: